7 Best Home Warranty Companies in Arizona 2025

 Whether you live in a large city such as Phoenix or Tucson or a small town such as Apache Junction or Fountain Hills, you may want to consider purchasing a home warranty to simplify your budgeting and protect you from the failure of your home’s systems or appliances.

-Home warranty coverage can dovetail with your Arizona homeowners insurance, protecting some of the things that your other insurance won’t cover.
+Home warranty coverage can dovetail with your Arizona homeowners insurance, protecting some things your other insurance won’t cover.

-Nationwide, the average cost for a basic home warranty is about $50 per month, but you should expect to pay more for comprehensive or add-on coverage.
+Nationwide, the average cost for a primary home warranty is about $50 per month, but you should expect to pay more for comprehensive or add-on coverage.

-At PropertyNest, we believe finding the right home warrant should be easy, so we have done the research for you and chosen the six best home warranty companies in Arizona.
+At PropertyNest, we believe finding the proper home warrant should be easy, so we have researched you and chosen the six best home warranty companies in Arizona.

 Best Home Warranties in Arizona